Descriptive adjective in English

 4. I loved every performance today.

-5. I show you my office in the evening.
+5. I will show you my office in the evening.

 6. Some people are waiting for you outside.